charlesinwald/logintelligence/COMPLETE_SETUP_SUMMARY.md

 ## 🎉 Success!
 Your package is ready to publish!

-Your Error Intelligence Dashboard is now fully configured as a professional npm package with CLI capabilities.
+Your LogIntelligence Dashboard is now fully configured as a professional npm package with CLI capabilities.

 ---